 January 12, 2022 — The Metroidvania rogue-lite Dead Cells has been out on Switch, PlayStation, and Xbox for over three years now, four on PC if you count its Steam Early Access release in 2017.
-Within that time, the game has received a whopping 27 updates which have implemented everything from balance patches to entirely new biomes aka level content.
+Within that time, the game has received 27 updates including balance patches and entirely new biomes.

 Needless to say, Dead Cells has become an incredibly robust package with plenty of content on offer, but is the Motion Twin title still a fun game to play in 2022?
 Considering I have now lost count over my total number of attempted runs, the answer would have to be an unequivocal yes.